Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Introduction

 Currently, the best incremental data structure supporting nearest-neighbor queries (one interpretation of ``dynamic Voronoi diagrams'') supports queries and insertions in $O(\log^2 n / \log \log n)$.
 This result uses techniques for decomposable search problems described by Overmars~\cite{o-ddds-83}; see \cite{ct-dacg-92}.
-Recently, Chan \cite{c-dds3c-06} developed a randomized data structure supporting nearest-neighbor queries in $O(\log^2 n)$ time, insertions in $O(\log^3 n)$ expected amortized time, and deletions in $O(\log^6 n)$ expected amortized time.
+More recently, Chan \cite{c-dds3c-10} developed a randomized data structure supporting nearest-neighbor queries in $O(\log^2 n)$ time, insertions in $O(\log^3 n)$ expected amortized time, and deletions in $O(\log^6 n)$ expected amortized time.
+By contrast, our data structure for points in convex position added in clockwise order achieves $O(\log n)$ query time, $O(\polylog n)$ insert time, $O(n \log^3 n)$ space, and $O(n \polylog n)$ preprocessing time.